Hello and welcome to my website.

 For Caregivers – The tremendous responsibilities involved in being a caretaker can be both challenging and draining.
 Therapy can provide a safe outlet for the mixed emotions and negative impacts of this process.
 We focus on nurturing yourself, coming to terms with your feelings, and responding to the often unpredictable demands and losses of the process.

 For those who are grieving - When I work with those who have recently lost a loved one, we focus on the enormous emotional and life changes you are experiencing.
 So often the loss creates a need for you to redefine relationships in your life and to negotiate new tasks that were not present before.
 Therapy provides a safe and nurturing environment for you to express your feelings and build your skills and confidence.
 I offer gentle assistance with rebuilding your life.

-I respond to calls Monday-Friday during normal business hours.
+I respond to calls Monday-Thursday during normal business hours.
 If you reach my confidential voicemail, please feel free to leave a detailed message.
 You can expect a call back as soon as possible, generally within one business day.
 Due to work with existing clients, I am not always able to respond to urgent calls; if you have an emergency, please contact 911 or your local county emergency services.

 For individuals, the first session involves discussion of your background and the problem that led you to seek therapy as well as affording you an opportunity to assess whether I would be the best clinician for you.